 In the throes of January I am pondering these issues as I decide on upcoming summer plans.
 The endeavour is daunted by memories of last summer, which produced the most dreadful conditions for camping.
-On one of our camping trips we had to move a tree that had fallen right across the campsite before setting up our cabin-tent.
+On one of our camping trips we had to move a tree that had fallen across the campsite before setting up our cabin-tent.
 There was a terrible storm the night before we arrived, and it returned the next two nights.
 I slept with one eye open, my ears trained to every sound in the surrounding trees.
-I listened intently, and didn’t sleep a wink for three nights.
-On our fourth night, I was so surly the bears didn’t dream of scavenging on my site.
+I didn’t sleep a wink for the better part of three nights.
+On the fourth night, I was so surly the bears didn’t dream of scavenging on my site.

-Despite the mosquitoes summer can usually be counted on to deliver at least a few months of dry, sunny conditions and provides countless opportunities for outdoor enjoyment.
+Despite the mosquitoes, summer usually boasts at least a few months of dry, sunny conditions, which provides countless opportunities for outdoor enjoyment.
 In a place where winter can last up to five months, the summer reprieve is a psychological imperative upon which one comes to depend.
 Certainly, we expect winter to be abominable, and as payment for having survived winter’s gauntlet, we expect the weather from June to mid-September to make amends.
 It’s essential to displace the torment of winters that last as long as a geological era.